 Where there is grid data, Q will not let you create a filter directly from the table itself (because the cells in the table all have the same sample size, so most of the time when a user would attempt to do this it would be because they did not understand the structure of the data).
-This can be worked around by creating a filter on the Variables and Questions tab, by right-clicking on a row and select Insert Variable(s) > Binary - Complicated Filter.
+This can be worked around by creating a filter in the Variables and Questions tab by right-clicking on a row and selecting Insert Variable(s) > Binary - Complicated Filter.

 Note also that where you have multiple response data (e.g., Pick Any questions), it is not guaranteed that the categories not selected end up with only 0s on the table.

-The base used in computations on a table can be adjusted by right-clicking on the rows or column headings on the table, and selecting Values and modifying the Value Attributes, by either:
+The base used in computations on a table can be adjusted by right-clicking on the rows or column headings on the table, selecting Values, and modifying the Value Attributes, by either: